fujidana/vscode-spec-data/README.md

 The extension internally provides Plotly.js templates that are apparently in accordance with the built-in _dark_ and _high contrast_ color themes of VS Code.
 Users can override these templates via the `spec-data.preview.plot.template` configuraiton option.

-The option is a JSON object consisting of at most 4 key-value pairs; the keys are `"all"`, `"light"`, `"dark"`, and `"highContrast"`; the values are Plotly.js template objects.
+The option may be passed as a JSON object consisting of at most 4 key-value pairs; the keys are `"all"`, `"light"`, `"dark"`, and `"highContrast"`, and the values are Plotly.js template objects.
 The `"all"` key is for a template that is independent from the color theme and its value may be overridden by the other for the respective themes.
 For example, the following code in the _setting.json_ file makes the line color green in the _light_ theme and red in the other themes (i.e., _dark_ and _high contrast_).